Johan (son of Sverker I)

-John (modern Swedish: Johan Sverkersson den äldre; in Old Icelandic sources called Jón jarl Sørkvisson), who died between 1150 and 1153, was the eldest son of King Sverker I of Sweden of Sweden and his queen Ulvhild Håkansdotter.
+Johan Sverkersson (in Old Icelandic sources called Jón jarl Sørkvisson), who died between 1150 and 1153, was the eldest son of King Sverker the Elder of Sweden and his queen Ulfhild Håkansdotter.
 He had a role in the outbreak of a war between Sweden and Denmark in the 1150s.

 Background and family

-Prince John was born in the early 1130s as the son of the recently elevated King Sverker I and Queen Ulfhild, the former wife of King Niels of Denmark.
+Johan was born in the early 1130s as the son of the recently elevated King Sverker and Queen Ulfhild, the former wife of King Niels of Denmark.
 Most probably he was the eldest son of the king, his junior siblings being Karl Sverkersson, Helena Sverkersdotter and Ingeborg Sverkersdotter.
 According to the Danish chronicler Saxo Grammaticus, he was "a very valiant but not very courteous man".
 Preserved lists of donations to the Catholic Church indicate that he married a lady called Ragnhild, probably a relative of Guttorm who was jarl under the reign of Karl Sverkersson (1161-1167).
-According to a medieval genealogy John must have been the father of the two subsequent contenders for the Swedish throne, Kol of Sweden and Burislev, and another man named Ubbe the Strong.
+According to a medieval genealogy Johan must have been the father of the two subsequent contenders for the Swedish throne, Kol and Burislev, and another man named Ubbe the Strong.
 This has been accepted by some historians, such as Adolf Schück, and Lars O. Lagerqvist and Nils Åberg.
-Some conclude from circumstantial evidence that John also had a son called Knut, born around 1152 and mentioned as late as the 1190s, and a daughter Cecilia, speculated to have been the consort to Canute I of Sweden.
-According to a seventeenth-century source, John might have had another son, called Alf, who died young and, like Burislev, was interred in Vreta Abbey.
-John is known in Icelandic sources as Jón jarl, and in Swedish genealogies as Johannes dux.
+Some conclude from circumstantial evidence that Johan also had a son called Knut, born around 1152 and mentioned as late as the 1190s, and a daughter Cecilia, speculated to have been the consort to King Knut Eriksson.
+According to a seventeenth-century source, Johan might have had another son, called Alf, who died young and, like Burislev, was interred in Vreta Abbey.
+Johan is known in Icelandic sources as Jón jarl, and in Swedish genealogies as Johannes dux.
 Saxo mentions him without a title.